deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 *   **PROActive OS Adaptation Summary:** Enhanced Estimate items view with sections, optional items, tax marking, and item assignment.
 Comprehensive Cost Items database UI with tabbed views and item groups.
 Seamless integration with Cost Items database via side drawer.
 Bulk markup functionality with AI suggestions.
 BigBoxAPI integration.
 "Add as you go" for line items and cost item categories.
 Summary view, dedicated UI sections for Terms, Scope of Work, Bidding, Files, Cover Sheet, Notes.
 "Review and Submit" workflow with preview and AI assistance.
 Embedded chat interface within the Estimate view for AI Estimator agent.
 *   **Tasks:**
-    *   [TO DO] Enhance existing Estimate items view to replicate the robust functionality, including sections (with optional), item options (optional, tax), and item assignment.
+    *   [COMPLETED] Enhance existing Estimate items view to replicate the robust functionality, including sections (with optional), item options (optional, tax), and item assignment.
-    *   [TO DO] Develop a comprehensive Cost Items database UI with a tabbed view (Material, Equipment, Labor, Subcontractor, Other, Groups), search, filtering, and the ability to create and manage item groups, with this data accessible to AI agents via the ADF.
+    *   [COMPLETED] Develop a comprehensive Cost Items database UI with a tabbed view (Material, Equipment, Labor, Subcontractor, Other, Groups), search, filtering, and the ability to create and manage item groups, with this data accessible to AI agents via the ADF.
-    *   [TO DO] Implement seamless integration with the Cost Items database from the Estimate items view via a side drawer, allowing import of existing items and adding new ones "as you go".
+    *   [COMPLETED] Implement seamless integration with the Cost Items database from the Estimate items view via a side drawer, allowing import of existing items and adding new ones "as you go".
-    *   [TO DO] Implement bulk markup functionality with flexible application options, potentially with AI suggestions for markup percentages based on project context.
+    *   [COMPLETED] Implement bulk markup functionality with flexible application options, potentially with AI suggestions for markup percentages based on project context.
-    *   [TO DO] Integrate with the BigBoxAPI for bulk searching and adding material items to the Cost Items database, likely via an Agno agent tool.
+    *   [COMPLETED] Integrate with the BigBoxAPI for bulk searching and adding material items to the Cost Items database.
     *   [TO DO] Implement "add as you go" functionality for line items and cost item categories, accessible to AI agents.
     *   [TO DO] Utilize modals/sidedrawers for adding items, sections, and new cost items, ensuring a smooth UI experience that minimizes navigating away from the estimate.
     *   [TO DO] Ensure Supabase schema supports estimate sections, optional items, tax marking, assignments, markup details, and item groups within the Cost Items database, integrated into the ADF.